-The purpose of the Job Ready Employment (JRE) is to enable you to gain experience in an Australian workplace to further develop the skills relevant to your nominated occupation.
+Job Ready Employment (JRE) is the second step of the Job Ready Program (JRP).
+The purpose of JRE is to enable you to gain experience in an Australian workplace to further develop skills relevant to your occupation.

-To be eligible to apply for JRE, you must have:
+To be eligible to apply for JRE, you must :

-- hold or have lodged an application with the Department of Home Affairs for a visa that has full (unrestricted) work rights and provides sufficient time for you to complete Steps 2 to 4 of the JRP (a minimum of 12 months)
+- hold, or have applied to the Department of Home Affairs for, a visa that has unrestricted work rights and provides sufficient time for you to complete Steps 2 to 4 of the JRP (a minimum of 12 months)

-For your employment to be eligible, it must be with your current employer when you register the employer online.
-It must also meet the requirements as listed in section 2.2.9 of the Guidelines.
+*For your employment to be considered, you must register the details of your current employer when applying for JRE.
+Your employment must also meet the requirements as listed in the JRP Applicant Guidelines.

 How to apply